 - Code Switching

-Almost all of us are familiar with the concept of “walking in the other person’s shoes.”
-When the topic is cross cultural communications a specific term is used.
-“Code Switch” is to adopt the language, behaviors, and communications style of the other.
-We use the term metaphorically Here is the textbook definition: In linguistics, code-switching […]
+by Almost all of us are familiar with the concept of “walking in the other person’s shoes.”
+When the topic is cross cultural, cross gender, or international communications, a specific term is used.
+“Code Switch” is to adopt and or incorporate the understandings, the language, behaviors, and identity of the other.
+We use the term […]

 - Is Your Business Lost in the Translation?

-Communication is mostly thought of as speaking, though its Latin root, “communicare”, signifies sharing and relating with.
+by Communication is mostly thought of as speaking, though its Latin root, “communicare”, signifies sharing and relating with.
 Hence, as much as it is about “speaking”, being heard and understood, it is about listening and understanding.
-Tribes, government agencies, developers, and non-profit groups (NGOs) now interface with regards to matters of utmost importance.
+Government agencies, developers, and non-profit groups (NGOs) now interface with regards to matters of utmost importance.
 In a plurality […]

 - The Mule Mountains: California’s Origins, Forgotten by Most, Face the Bulldozer